lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 We go back to The Squinting Beholder Inn, still quite busy.
 [[Crucia Cromwell]] notices us after a while, an older human woman, who is me and [[Keth]]'s client from the Adventure Guild, and the owner of this Inn.
 She tells us that we did a good job defending the town.
-She gives us a small pouch with [50gp] each
+And gives us a small pouch with [50gp] each

 ## Loot:
 - Tourmaline [50gp] (Kept to myself)